CartoDB/qlik-open-in-carto/README.md

 # Open in CARTO

+(This README still doesn't explain how to create a map or dashboard in CARTO out of the exported dataset and visualize it back in Qlik, which is a feature recently added to the extenion.
+Also, screenshots are a bit out of date too.
+We'll fix this quite soon.)

 _Open dataset in CARTO from Qlik Sense_

 This extension creates a "Open in CARTO" button that can be used to send the (filtered) contents of the hypercube to CARTO.

 ## Installation